 This carried over into all of a Catholic girl’s life.
 Mary got prayers, devotions, pilgrimages and even architectural consideration: there is a Marian shrine in every Catholic Church.
 Talk about having a room of one’s own.
 Mary’s presence meant that the Catholic Church included at least one woman at a high level.
 In her assumption into heaven, Mary had broken Christianity’s glass ceiling.

 We pretty much get the shape of our beliefs early on, and what Catholic girls got was a She and a Her, someone like them, to pray to.
 And they got all those accessories: medals, scapulars, rosaries, ruffled altar skirts and little white prayer books.
 Protestant girls got black leatherette New Testaments, Jesus stories, but nothing that said, “We’re glad you’re a girl.”

-Of course, later, Catholic girls ran into, the birth control problem and the wall that said, “You can’t be a priest”.
+Of course, later, Catholic girls ran into, the birth control issue and the wall that said, “You can’t be a priest”.
 But what I saw my Catholic friends get was faith in their girlhood and an image of feminine power.
-That’s not such a bad way to start out.
+That’s not a bad way to start out.